 (Note: Both the latter named are direct progenitors to the present heirs to the British Throne.
 See Royal Family Tree.)

-This medieval tower house is quite similar to many others erected across Ireland, to control, collect tolls and if necessary defend various similar river crossings against attack, using small garrisons of armed soldiers, housed in these buildings.
+This medieval tower house is quite similar to many others erected across Ireland around the middle of 1400, to control, collect tolls and if necessary defend various similar river crossings against attack, using small garrisons of armed soldiers, housed in these buildings.

 It is a small three storey tower with a vault over the first floor.
 The original doorway may have been set in the west wall and a spiral stairway rises in the north west corner, giving full access to all the upper floors.
 A small fragment of the original east facing arched gateway of the walled town protrudes today, still attached to the north wall of this building.
 The existing small pointed, arch doorway, also on the north wall was possibly constructed to grant immediate access from the tower, for those guarding this entrance into the town, from this river crossing.
 Little history is actually recorded about Bridge Castle, however records exist showing that on the 17th June 1617 the castle was leased “Thomas, Lord Viscount Thurles, by deed grants to Richard Power, Donat O’Haly and Rd.
 Wale, all that castle called Bridge Castle with its appurtenances, parcel of the Manor and Lands of Thurles, for 21 years at £5 per annum and one swine, one sheep and three capons.”
 (Note: A capon is a rooster that has been castrated to improve the quality of its flesh, for eating purposes.)